rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 API, and have a corresponding `onIsImmersiveAudioChanged` notification.

-Use of the `audioProfile` and `isImmersiveAudio` APIs requires access to the `use` role of the `xrn:firebolt:capability:media-info:audio-profile` capability.
+Use of the `audioProfile` and `isImmersiveAudio` APIs require access to the `use` role of the `xrn:firebolt:capability:media-info:audio-profile` capability.